adamryvola/koex/README.md

 This helper library provides all of this and much more for every project!
 Just take a look..

+Everything in API part is based on Express.js (Router).
+Everything in DB part is designed for Objection.js models and Knex.js queries (model implementation, query services - DAO and migrations).

 The best on all of this is, that you can use any part of this library and than change, override or inject you own implementation.
 For example: you want just CRUD router - so use CRUDRouter as express-middleware and inject your own DAO instance - no problem :)

+## Classes ready-to-use list

 * Models to extend
     * BasicModel (`id`, `created_at`, `updated_at`, `updated_by`, `created_by`)